anishathalye/gavel/README.md

 See [here][users] for a list of events that have used Gavel in the past.

-**If you use Gavel for your event, please add yourself to the list!** (Anyone can edit it.)
-Adding yourself to the list helps keep me motivated to continue working on the software :)
+**If you use Gavel for your event, please add yourself to the list!
+It only takes a minute, and knowing that Gavel is helping real events helps keep us going <3**

+and adding yourself to the list helps keep me motivated to continue working on the software :)

 ## Design